BeatriceSL/BERT-vs-GPT-Transformer-Visualizer/README.md

 Import transformers classes and functions from the HuggingFace Library on Google Colab

 ** Results **
-Our code displays the strenght of BERT vs. GPT transformer models on a heatmap.
+Our experiment displays the attention patterns of BERT vs. GPT transformer models on a heatmap.
+The results is based on Color Intensity, Diagonal Patterns, Attention Distribution, and Model Differences.